10 of the best family hotels in Lanzarote

 The proximity to Playa Blanca, which is accessible along a flat buggy-friendly coastal path, is a big draw.
 MFM parent tester, Rosie, who visited with her 5- and 3-year-olds, said: “We hired bikes from the resort and cycled along the bay of Playa Blanca, which is flat and pedestrianised for walkers and cyclists.”
 With plenty of stop-off points for paddling along the route and a variety of restaurants and souvenir shops in Playa Blanca, it’s ideal for family-friendly day trips.

 The swimming pool areas provide lots of fun, as the characters from the kids club are brought out to meet the children each morning.
 Parents will be happy to hear there’s lots of seating around the pools to watch what’s going on and keep an eye on the kids, but limited parasols can be a problem if it’s busy and you need to keep younger ones in the shade.
+You may find a beach tent useful.

 For families travelling with older children as well as younger ones, there is also The Hangout – a spot where teens aged from 12 to 15 can chill out and relax in their own space, away from their parents.
 And the littlest members of the family are in for a treat too, with parent and baby wellbeing sessions for under 3s at the on-site spa, as well as family sessions for all ages that focus on mindfulness, using yoga and play.
 The handy downloadable kids club app gives loads of information about what’s going on each day.